DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-1. **id:** this is the primary key and is marked to be automatically created / incremented
+1. **id:** this is the primary key and is marked to be automatically created/incremented
 2. **is_long_term_customer:** indicates if the user is a casual user or a permanent tenant
-3. **is_blocked:** indicates if the user has payed the monthly fee if its a permanent tenant
+3. **is_blocked:** indicates if the user has paid the monthly fee if its a permanent tenant
 4. **parkingSpace:** one-to-many (1-n) relation with the ParkingSpace record
 5. **parkingTickets:** one-to-many (1-n) relation with the ParkingTicket record
 6. **exitTickets:** one-to-many (1-n) relation with the ExitTicket record
 7. **parkingGarages:** tne-to-many (1-n) relation with the ParkingGarage record
-8. **parking_garage_id:** the foreignkey to the ParkingGarage record
+8. **parking_garage_id:** the foreign key to the ParkingGarage record

 Instead of using: